Khiva: my first stop on the Great Silk Road

 Right next to it is the Kuhna Ark, a mini fortress where Khiva’s rulers used to reside.
 There is watch-tower which offers great views of the Ichon-Qala.

 Khiva feels like an outdoor museum, every building is in great shape and well preserved.
-There isn’t much local live inside the walls anymore, so it does feel a bit geared towards tourists.
+There isn’t much local life inside the walls anymore, so it does feel a bit geared towards tourists.
 However when I was there there weren’t too many tourists around, so every now and then you had a medressa to yourself.

 I had dinner in a courtyard and enjoyed a very tasty meal in a beautiful setting: